Museum of Broadcast Communications

 The Museum of Broadcast Communications (MBC) is a nonprofit institution in Chicago, Illinois, devoted to collecting, preserving, and exhibiting historic and contemporary radio and television content.
 It provides education through its archives, exhibits, programs, screenings, publications, and online resources.

 Museum locations

 Founding (1982-'87)

 The museum was proposed in 1982 by Chicago journalist and broadcaster Bruce DuMont, nephew of Allen B. DuMont, founder of the DuMont Television Network.
 The Chicago Chapter of the National Academy of Television Arts and Sciences made a research-and-development contribution to help launch the initiative that year.
 It was chartered as a nonprofit in October 1983.

+By January 1986 the planned museum had received a donation of more than 42,000 hours of vintage radio programming from Chicago radio host Chuck Schaden, formerly of news/talk WIND-AM, who had presented Those Were the Days on classical station WNIB-FM for nine years and had been hosting Radio Classics on WBBM-AM since December 1985.
+Executive director Beverly Kennedy said the staff was still scouting for a location and hoped to open within 18 months.
+Schaden's collection and the museum's own radio archive were to be presented in two of six planned "decade rooms", each furnished as a living room of a particular decade from the 1930s to the 1980s and equipped with period radios and televisions.
+Programming was to include recordings of Jack Benny, Edgar Bergen and Charlie McCarthy, The Lone Ranger, Red Skelton and Orson Welles, with a particular focus on network shows that had originated in Illinois and on Midwestern performers, producers, writers and broadcasters.
+Kennedy said the museum would ideally be housed in a facility of 20,000 to 22,000 square feet and that the project as a whole was likely to cost a seven-figure sum.
+Arthur C. Nielsen Jr. of the A. C. Nielsen Company was chairman of the museum's board at the time.

 River City (1987-'92)

 On June 13, 1987, the Museum of Broadcast Communications opened at the River City complex, 800 S. Wells St., in Chicago.
 The River City location included study bays, multimedia exhibits (including the Kennedy-Nixon debates), a “Sportscaster’s Cafe,” and displays from local TV and radio programs of yesteryear.